Child & Adolescent Psychological Assessment

 Types of child & adolescent psychological and behavioural assessments available:

-- Mental health testing
+- Mental health testing (depression, anxiety, stress etc)

-- Intelligence / intellectual functioning testing (IQ test)
+- Intelligence / intellectual functioning testing (IQ assessment)

 - Adaptive functioning testing